 In addition, a walking escort anywhere on campus or to Kaufman Hall performed by a uniformed officer can also be requested at any time.
-Requests may be made in person to a Public Safety officer, by calling the non-emergency line at (212) 217-4999, or by using one of the red or blue phones on campus.
+Requests may be made in person to a Public Safety officer, by calling the non-emergency line at (212) 217-4999, or by asking any patrol or lobby officer.